How To Write Decimals As Fractions

 Practice Regularly

 Like any mathematical skill, mastering decimal-to-fraction conversions requires consistent practice.
 Set aside time each day or week to work through conversion problems.
 Start with simple decimals and gradually move on to more complex ones.
-Use online resources, textbooks, or worksheets to find practice problems.
+Still, use online resources, textbooks, or worksheets to find practice problems.
 The more you practice, the more comfortable and confident you will become with the conversion process.

 Use Visual Aids